Notice an historical site or museum in Virginia missing from this list? Click here to add a location to this listing.

 Situated on the North Fork of the Shenandoah River in Warren County, this historic farm was established and occupied in the 1700s by Jost Hite and his family, early settlers in the area.
 The original house, Traveler's Hall, burned ca. 1840 and the pr...
 Read More

 The story of African-American transition after the Civil War is featured at Long's Chapel at Zenda in Harrisonburg.
-The chapel served as a spiritual and educational center of Zenda or “Little Africa,” a settlement formed after the Civil War by newly-...
+The chapel served as a spiritual and educational center of Zenda or “Little Africa,” a settlement formed after the Civil War by ne...
 Read More

 Founded in 1839 as the Farmville Female Seminary Association, Longwood's history has been one of constant growth and evolution.
 The institution had a series of names over its early history, becoming Longwood College in 1949, turning fully co-ed in 19...
 Read More